The story of

 people.
 Enigma therefore provides the perfect subject to

-stimulate students to explore maths and history.
+stimulate students to explore math and history.

 Boring School Subjects